ncornette/greptile/README.md

 ### Why fast?

-Because it exclusively uses generators, reptile never allocates big lists, it always processes one line in one file at a time. you can do a search on big files and large directories like `/` without memory overhead.
+Because it exclusively uses generators, reptile never allocates big lists, it always processes one line in one file at a time. you can do a search on big files and large directories like `/` recursively without memory overhead.

 ### Examples: